 Chemical warfare.
 Nuclear.
 Biological.
-We’d go round-the-clock for a few days every month, never knowing what they’d throw at us.
+We’d go round-the-clock for a few days every month, never knowing what they were going to throw at us.
 We’d even train for civilian casualties—setting up field hospitals, the whole nine yards.
 12-hour shifts in full chem or hazmat gear–all four years I served active duty and three others in the National Guard.

-It was the mid-80s when war was cold, and yet we were prepared for every scenario the Department of Defense could conjure that the Russians might throw at us.
+It was the mid-80s when war was cold, and yet we were prepared for every scenario the Department of Defense could conjure that the Russians might employ against us.

 The Department of Defense is a government agency.